 There’s much more to décor than plain white.
-How about its diametric and dramatic opposite, black?
+How about its diametric and dramatic opposite, a black wood finish?
 It’s a simple way to achieve stunning, contemporary and highly unusual effects and it’s bang on trend.
 The shabby chic look can be dark as well as light, and the effects can be absolutely breathtaking.

 As with any wood finishing project, it’s essential to do a small test patch first to make sure you’ll get the effect you’ve decided upon.
 Luckily many of the products we stock are available in small sample sizes, which makes it easy to test-drive different variations and get the very best result.

 Do you need to seal black wood stain?